MMKahn/Project2/README.md

 ## The Data

+This section provides the context and structure of the data to get a better understanding of the contents of the API.

 <details>

 The brewery data from Open Brewery DB features information on breweries, cideries, brewpubs, and bottleshops around the world.
 Using the `GET` function from the `httr` package, a list of breweries is returned.
-Let’s explore the contents to get a better understanding of the structure.

 ``` r
 library(httr)